Fysics-AI/FysicsWorld/README.md

 ## 🔮 Evaluation

 To ensure a fair and standardized evaluation protocol, we release the full ***OmniWorld*** dataset with ground-truth answers withheld, along with a test-mini subset (300 samples) that includes answers for local validation and debugging.
-The QA data can be downloaded from [Link](https://huggingface.co/datasets/Fysics-AI/OmniWorld) (full OmniWorld) and [Link](https://huggingface.co/datasets/Fysics-AI/OmniWorld) (test-mini), respectively.
+You can find the QA data in [./testset](https://huggingface.co/datasets/Fysics-AI/OmniWorld) (full ***OmniWorld***) and [./test-mini](https://huggingface.co/datasets/Fysics-AI/OmniWorld) (test-mini), respectively.

 🕹️ **Usage**: